wepr/dwc/doc/payments-quick-start.md

 ## Basic settings

-First of all you have to set basic settings for paymets app launch.
+First of all you have to set basic settings for paymets application launch.

 You should create config file like below: